Moving to The Netherlands

 When we asked expats and global nomads about the quality of medical care in The Netherlands, they replied:

 "The Netherlands has a comprehensive healthcare system that provides a wide range of services to its citizens.
 The public healthcare system is funded by the government and is available to all Dutch citizens and legal residents.
 The quality of public healthcare is generally high, with a focus on preventive care and access to specialists.
 Foreign residents are also eligible to use the public healthcare system, although they may need to pay a fee for certain services.
 Expats in The Netherlands can use the public healthcare system by registering with their local municipality and obtaining a health insurance card.
-This card allows them to access the same services as Dutch citizens, including primary care, specialist care, and hospital care," wrote one expat living in Netherlands.
+This card allows them to access the same services as Dutch citizens, including primary care, specialist care, and hospital care," replied one expat when asked about moving to Netherlands.

 What are medical services in The Netherlands like?